amyavari/iran-sms-laravel/README.md

     }

     /**
-     * Get the voice representation of the notification.
+     * Get the SMS representation of the notification.
      */
     public function toSms(object $notifiable)
     {